wevertonj/tiktok-live-notifier/README.md

     npm start
     ```

+## Connecting the Discord Bot

+To receive notifications in your Discord server, you need to connect your bot to the server.
+Follow the steps below to connect the bot:

+1. [How to create a Discord bot](https://discordjs.guide/preparations/setting-up-a-bot-application.html) - Follow this tutorial to create a Discord bot and obtain a bot token.

+2. [How to add a Discord bot to a server](https://discordjs.guide/preparations/adding-your-bot-to-servers.html) - Follow this tutorial to add the bot to your Discord server.
+The `applications.commands` scope is not required.

+3. [How to get your Discord channel ID](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) - Follow this tutorial to find the channel ID of the Discord channel where you want to receive the notifications.

+4. Once you have obtained the bot token and channel ID, open the `.env` file in the root directory of the project and update the following variables:

+   - `DISCORD_TOKEN` - Set this variable to your Discord bot token.
+   - `DISCORD_CHANNEL_ID` - Set this variable to the channel ID of the Discord channel.

+5. Save the `.env` file.

+Now, when a live stream starts, the application will send a notification to the specified Discord channel.

 ## Usage

 The application will connect to TikTok Live and monitor for live streams.
-When a live stream starts, it will provide notifications in the console.
+When a live stream starts, it will send a notification to the Discord channel defined in the `.env` file.

 ## Logging